LnBdd/hyberflow/Nachbau/BioprintingCartridge.md

   <img src="../Abbildungen/Montage_23.svg" width=200>
 </p>

-Stick a pressure equalizing membrane onto the stamp on the side with only one opening.
+Stick a pressure equalizing membrane onto the divider on the side with only one opening.

 <p align="center">
   <img src="../Abbildungen/Montage_24.svg" width=200>
 </p>

-Slide the O-ring 11,6x2,4 onto the stamp.
+Slide the O-ring 11,6x2,4 onto the divider.

 <p align="center">
   <img src="../Abbildungen/Montage_25.svg" width=200>
 </p>

-Gently insert the stamp with the O-ring into the cut glass flask.
+Gently insert the divider with the O-ring into the cut glass flask.

 <p align="center">
   <img src="../Abbildungen/Montage_26.svg" width=200>